openstax/research-p3-experiment-4/digital_logic/templates/textbook/digital_logic.md

 # Preface {:.preface}

-Digital logic is the basis of every modern computer.
+Digital logic is the basis of all modern computers.
 Digital logic takes binary inputs, valued at 1 or 0, and transforms them into useful outputs using logic operations.
 This learning module will focus on understanding the basic building blocks of digital logic circuits and